 The second key spirometry measurement is FEV1.
 This is the amount of air you can force out of your lungs in 1 second.

 It can help your doctor evaluate the severity of your breathing issues.
 An FEV1 reading that’s lower than expected shows you might have a significant breathing obstruction.

 Your doctor will use your FEV1 measurement to grade how severe any breathing concerns are.
 The following chart outlines what’s considered “normal” and “abnormal” when it comes to your FEV1 spirometry test results, according to guidelines from the American Thoracic Society:

 |50%–59%||moderate to severely abnormal|

-Doctors often analyze the FVC and FEV1 separately, and then calculate your FEV1/FVC ratio.
-The FEV1/FVC ratio is a number that represents the percentage of your lung capacity you’re able to exhale in one second.
-The higher the percentage derived from your FEV1/FVC ratio, in the absence of restrictive lung disease that causes a normal or elevated FEV1/FVC ratio, the healthier your lungs are.
-A low ratio suggests that something is blocking your airways:
+Doctors often analyze the FVC and FEV1 separately, then calculate your FEV1/FVC ratio.
+The FEV1/FVC ratio is a number that represents the percentage of your lung capacity you’re able to exhale in 1 second.

 |Age||Low FEV1/FVC ratio|

 Spirometry produces a graph that shows your flow of air over time.
 If your lungs are healthy, your FVC and FEV1 scores are plotted on a graph that could look something like this:

 If your lungs were obstructed in some way, your graph might instead look like this: